mxochicale/ros/INSTALLATION/Installation_ROSHydro_Ubuntu1204x32.md

 Catkin is the official build system for ROS Catkin workspace is a folder where you can modify, build and install catkin packages.

-Let's create a catkin workspace and Initialise the catkin workspace:
+Let us create a catkin workspace and Initialise the catkin workspace:

 ```
 $ mkdir -p ~/catkin_ws/src